warrenpoon/ravel-mysql-provider/README.md

     "port": 3306,
     "user": "root",
     "password": "a password",
-    "database": "mydatabase",
+    "database": "mydatabase"
-    "acquireTimeoutMillis": 5000,
-    "idleTimeoutMillis": 5000,
-    "connectionLimit": 10
   }
 }
 ```

-All options for a `node-mysql` connection are supported, and are documented [here](https://github.com/felixge/node-mysql#establishing-connections).
-Additionally, the `connectionLimit` parameter controls the size of the underlying connection pool, while `idleTimeoutMillis` controls how long connections will remain idle in the pool before being destroyed.
-It is vital that you make `idleTimeoutMillis` shorter than the `wait_timeout` set in your mysql configuration `my.cnf`, otherwise you you might have timed-out connections sitting in your pool.
-Note: `idleTimeoutMillis` is specified in milliseconds, while `wait_timeout` is specified in seconds.
+All options for a `mysql` connection are supported, and are documented [here](https://github.com/mysqljs/mysql#establishing-connections).

 ## Additional Notes